Left Continue shopping

 Cougar Onion is a hybrid, short-day onion with a light brown coloration on the outer skin.
 This is a sweet onion variety that produces round, globe-shaped onions.
 This variety produces massive onions with sizes ranging from jumbo to colossal.
 This is a great variety for raw preparations or cooking.
 The round shape makes it easier to cut and prepare than some of the flatter, granex varieties.

 Cougar Onion can be direct-seeded or transplanted, although we recommend transplanting.
-For direct-seeding, plant seeds 2″ apart along the row with a row spacing of 24″.
+For direct-seeding, plant Seeds 2″ apart along the row with a row spacing of 24″.
 Once seedlings emerge, thin seedlings to a 6″ plant spacing along the row.
-Plethora Onion seeds can be planted with our Hoss Garden Seeder.
+Plethora Onion Seeds can be planted with our Hoss Garden Seeder.
 We recommend using a #1 seed plate and modifying the hole size slightly to accommodate the onion variety being planted.
 For denser plantings, more holes may need to be drilled to accommodate a thicker spacing.

 For transplanting, plant one seed per cell in our heavy-duty seed starting trays.
 Once the green stems reach 6-8″ in length and/or they can be easily pulled from the seed trays, the transplants are ready to go in the ground.
 Transplant onions 4-6″ apart along the row with a row spacing of 24″.
 If drip irrigation is used, onions may be planted on double rows with drip irrigation in the middle.
 We suggest burying the drip tape 3-4″ deep and planting on both sides of the tape.